GoogleCloudPlatform/ci-cd-for-data-processing-workflow/README.md

 This repo provides an example of using [Cloud Build](https://cloud.google.com/cloud-build/) to deploy various artifacts to deploy GCP D&A technologies.
-The repo includes a Terraform directory to spin up infrastructure as well as a Cloud Build Trigger which will automate the deployments of new commits to master.
+The repo includes a Terraform directory to spin up infrastructure as well as Cloud Build Triggers which will automate the deployments of new commits to master.

 ## GCP Project Structure